Researching and increasing voter efficacy in Massachusetts

 Our mission

-The Beacon Project empowers low efficacy communities to participate in local elections by making voter education more accessible, welcoming, and engaging.
+The Beacon Project empowers low efficacy communities to participate in local elections by making voter education and researching elections.
 We aim to spark civic confidence and create spaces where all voices feel heard and valued.
-Our goal is not just to register voters, but to build lasting trust in the democratic process.
+Our goal is not just to register voters, nor is it t to put out new election analysis, but to build lasting trust in the democratic process.

 The Institute for Citizens and Scholars selected The Beacon Project for the inaugural Carnegie Young Leaders for Civic Preparedness fellowship, connecting it to $7,500 per team in project funding, stipends, mentorship, and access to a national network of peers and civic leaders to bring these programs to life.